Minnesota Probate

 Kole on a video call with a Minnesota farm family

-Many farm families in our region own land in both Minnesota and Nebraska.
-When the landowner passes away, the estate requires probate in each state where real property is located.
-This is called “ancillary probate.”
+Many farm families have land in more than one state.
+When the landowner passes away, the estate generally requires probate in each state where real property is located — this is called “ancillary probate.”

 The Midwest Ag Law Process